 Android Themes can provide a basis for layouts in your TV apps.
 You should use a theme to modify the display of your app activities that are meant to run on a TV device.
 This section explains which themes you should use.

-sample shows how to apply this theme to a given activity within an app:
+sample shows how to apply this theme to an activity:

 <activity android:name="com.example.android.TvActivity" android:label="@string/app_name" android:theme="@style/Theme.Leanback">